sourcegraph/about/blogposts/2021/career-framework.md

 The career development framework process was transparent from day one but up until the end of the project, most of the responses we got were variations of “LGTM!”

-It wasn't until the end, when the work was mostly done, that more substantive feedback started to come in.
+It wasn’t until the end, when the work was mostly done, that more substantive feedback started to come in.

 Even so, it wasn’t as much engagement as we would have liked.
 We reached out to engineering managers and asked for their feedback directly.
 We also paid special attention to engineers who had been at Sourcegraph a long time so as to make sure there were no concerns from the people who knew Sourcegraph best.